Volatility can feel like an investor’s worst nightmare. But it can also prove to be an invaluable tool for investors who know how to harness it.

 When volatility increases, being an active investor can reap rewards.
 It’s at times like these that an active investor or fund manager can spot opportunities and pounce on them.
 While passive investments can only follow the crowd - because they have to - active investors are free to spot over-sold or under-valued shares and funds and buy them at rock bottom prices.
 Leaving them well positioned when prices eventually bounce back.

 Important information The value of investments and the income from them can go down as well as up, so you may get back less than you invest.
 Investors should note that the views expressed may no longer be current and may have already been acted upon.
 This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
+If you are unsure about the suitability of an investment you should speak to a Fidelity adviser or an authorised financial adviser of your choice.

 How gold let me down... and other investing mistakes this year